Jeff Duff: Career

 Kush is notable for performing to 45,000 people at the 1974 Sunbury Pop Festival, "conceived and promoted as Australia's Woodstock".

 Duff relocated to London in 1978 as "the waif-like androgynous oddball Duffo" His keyboard player and arranger for most of this period was Sev Lewkowicz.
 Duff has released four albums under the name Duffo - four between 1979–82 and a fifth, Ground Control to Frank Sinatra in 2004.

-The beginning of the "Duffo" period saw his single, "Give Me Back Me Brain" reach No. 60 on the UK Singles Chart in 1979.
+The beginning of the "Duffo" period saw his single, "Give Me Back Me Brain" reached No. 60 on the UK Singles Chart in 1979.

 Powderworks issued Duff's third album, Bob the Birdman, in Australia.